• Skip to main content

 • Sprinkle the pickling packet (found inside the packaging) on top of the corned beef.

-• In a large bowl or measuring cup, whisk together the beef broth, chili sauce, pickle juice, horseradish, brown sugar, and black pepper.
+• In a large bowl or measuring cup, whisk together the beef broth, chili sauce, pickle juice, horseradish, brown sugar, capers, and black pepper.

 • Pour the beef broth mixture over the corned beef, cover, and set the slow cooker timer to your desired time.